 News:

 Hi!
 My name is Suet-Ying Lam.
-I am currently a second-year PhD student at the Department of Linguistics, University of Massachusetts Amherst.
+I am currently a fourth-year PhD student at the Department of Linguistics, University of Massachusetts Amherst.

 Before that, I got my BA in Linguistics and Computer Science at the University of Hong Kong (HKU).
-At HKU, I worked with Dr. Heeju Hwang at HKU Language Processing Lab, with a focus on reference processing.
+At HKU, I worked with Dr. Heeju Hwang at HKU Language Processing Lab.

 About how to pronounce my name: it can be roughly transcribed as [syʔ jɪŋ], or in Mandarin [ɕyə jiŋ] 雪莹.
 If you still find it difficult, [jɪŋ] or [jiŋ] is also fine.